tonymm81/web_page/README.md

 version 146 bug fixed.
 Now user can edit saved data from employeeview.
 Also textfields are working now.
 I made changes and wont use employee view interface connected useref values.

 i also add the employee info to employer view.

+I make a errorhandling on news page.
+It has been forgatted earlier.

 npm installs in this project: